SafaSELLAM/react-datepicker-custom/README.md

 # React Datepicker Component

-A customizable and reusable datepicker component built with React.
+A reusable datepicker component built with React.

 ## Features

 -   Easy to integrate into any React project.
--   Customizable styling via CSS.
 -   Uses Font Awesome icons for navigation.
 -   Includes internationalization (i18n) support.